Civilian life under the German occupation of the Channel Islands: Petrol

 Immediately rationed from July 1940, civilian cars almost ceased to operate.
 There were exceptions such as for doctors, a number of people had to swap to motorcycles to eke out the legal fuel ration.
-The mileage of vehicles had to be reported to ensure black market fuel was not being added, leading to needing to disconnect speedometers to avoid discovery.
+The mileage of vehicles had to be reported to ensure black market fuel was not being added, leading to the disconnection of mileometers to avoid discovery.